neuroinformatics-unit/ethology/examples/GALLERY_HEADER.rst

 Examples
 --------

-Below is a gallery of examples showcasing ``ethology`` functionalities and how they can be used together with other computer vision tools.
+A gallery of examples that showcase ``ethology`` functionalities and how they can be used together with other computer vision tools.